vodolaz095/dashboard/docs/sensor_redis.md

 Redis Synchronous Query Sensor
 =========================================
-This sensor periodically executes query `get a` to read value of a key `a`.
+This sensor periodically executes redis command and records value returned.
 It is possible to run LUA stored procedures in redis and get their values as sensor readings

 Shared sensor parameters are explained in